alexandruionel/alexandruionel/README.md

 - 👋 Hi, I’m @alexandruionel
-- 👀 I’m interested in Front web development
+- 👀 I’m interested in machine learning, artificial inteligence, web development, software engineering.
-- 🌱 I’m currently learning Java Script, Css
+- 🌱 I’m currently learning Python.
+Also, I have basic knowledge of C++, SQL, JavaScript and CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alex.ionel.n@gmail.com